apache/karaf/assembly/src/main/filtered-resources/demos/web/README.txt

 Maven builds the web application, web-${project.version}.war, and saves it in the target directory of this example.
 Deploy this WAR file to your favorite web container.
-Once the application is running, you can test it using the Apache Felix Karaf client as described in the "Running a Client" section above.
+Once the application is running, you can test it using the Apache Karaf client as described in the "Running a Client" section above.